numyalai/fog-computing-assignment/README.md

 This project is spawned by a university assignment on fog computing.
 More precisely, it involves implementing a reliable message transfer network protocol in a use case of our choice.

+The report can be found in this repository with the name `FC_Prototype_Report.pdf`, see [here](https://github.com/numyalai/fog-computing-assignment/blob/main/FC_Prototype_Report.pdf).

 ## Project Structure

 - `cmd/client`: This directory contains the client service implementation.